Just For Namesake: Mount Kynthos in Delos, Greece

 Of all the variations of Cynthia I encountered abroad, my favorite was actually a place – the historical town of Sintra, Portugal.
 I read on the train ride there that the place was named Sintra during the Roman era because the village’s inhabitants had practiced cult worship of the moon.

 I felt akin to the place.
 Our names both evoked the same Greek deity and paid homage to the same white orb.
 I was on the lookout for remnants of the moon goddess and Sintra’s pagan past.
 The closest thing to visible evidence that I found was a cafe by the name of Cyntia.
 The name itself, though, resonated with me.

 I was given a pagan name by coincidence and had visited Sintra by chance.
 Yet the finding had provoked me.
 I wanted to keep hunting.
 I wanted to trace the name to its roots.
 I wanted to find the exact point of origin.
 It had to be Mount Kynthos on the island of Delos in the Greek Cyclades, the birthplace of Artemis.

-In the mythology, Artemis is a versatile goddess.
-She is recognized as patron of the moon as well as the hunt and wild animals.
+In mythology, Artemis is a versatile goddess.
+She is recognized as a patron of the moon as well as the hunt and wild animals.
 She is often portrayed with her bow and arrow as a huntress, an elusive mover.

 Both gods and mortal men who attempted to seduce her were always struck down.
 She is not said to have mothered any children.
 The more I read, the more I admired her prowess, her autonomy, and her enigma.